Madonna di Campiglio Ultimate Skiing Guide: Where to Stay, Eat, and Ski"

 Chalet Fiat: Located on the slopes, serving authentic Italian dishes with panoramic views.

-Rifugio Viviani Pradalago: A popular choice for skiers seeking great food and a warm atmosphere.
+Rifugio Viviani Pradalago: Perfect choice for skiers seeking great food and a warm atmosphere.

 Fine Dining